Hamburger Helper

 Ingredients For Hamburger Helper

-A note about this recipe or with one-pot recipes: how much liquid you need can vary.
-If your meal seems to run out of liquid but still has much cooking time left, add 1/4 cup of beef broth, milk, or water until it reaches the desired consistency.
+A note about this recipe or one-pot recipes: the amount of liquid needed can vary.
+If your meal seems to have run out of liquid but still has a lot of cooking time left, add 1/4 cup of beef broth, milk, or water until it reaches the desired consistency.

 How to make the best Hamburger Helper